Why parents post photos of and information about children

 - write a blog about parenting and raising children

-- contribute to community blogs or Facebook pages – for example, if your child belongs to a local sporting team
+- contribute to Facebook groups – for example, if your child belongs to a local sporting team

 - contribute to advocacy or campaigning websites – for example, if your child has additional needs.